cloudmesh/classes/docs/source/projects.rst

 .. include:: projects/list_of_projects_2016sp.rst

+* Examples from the previous class
    * :ref:`ref-2015-fall-list-of-projects`

-List of Datasets (In Progress)
+List of Datasets
 -------------------------------------------------------------------------------

-We are currently working on this and any software and/or details are subject to change without notice.
+.. note:: We are currently working on this and any software and/or details are
+         subject to change without notice.
 This is reference only.

+* Examples from the previous class
    * :ref:`ref-list-of-datasets-2015-fall`

 .. note:: There is no direct support on datasets.
-.. note:: Large datasets will be downloadable via NFS on india.futuresystems.org
+.. note:: Large datasets should be informed to Course Team.
+These will be
+          prepared and downloadable via ``/share/project2/FG491`` on
+          india.futuresystems.org

-List of Technologies (In Progress)
+List of Technologies
 -------------------------------------------------------------------------------

-We are currently working on this and any software and/or details are subject to change without notice.
+.. note:: We are currently working on this and any software and/or details are
+        subject to change without notice.
 This is reference only.

 * `ABDS and HPC Technologies and Software Stacks <http://hpc-abds.org/kaleidoscope/>`_

+* Examples from the previous class
    * :ref:`ref-list-of-tech-2015-fall`
    * :ref:`ref-list-of-tech-2015-spring`

 .. note:: There is no direct support on Analytics software.